Insights in your inbox

 Fifth-Party Logistics (5PL)

 A fifth-party logistics service provider is sometimes known as a logistics aggregator.
-They will aggregate the requests of 3PLs and others into a bulk volume for obtaining better rates with various airlines and shipping providers.
+They will aggregate the requests of 3PLs and others into a bulk volume to obtain better rates with various airlines and shipping providers.
 Furthermore, 5PL is not asset-based; it typically integrates all disciplines.

 5PL has been the most popular and well-developed e-commerce logistics service in recent years.
 Through supply and demand information solutions in the e-commerce delivery sector, 5PL controls and organizes the activities of 3PLs and 4PLs.